IO500/io500/README.md

 To see the currently active options, run:
 $ ./io500 <INI file> -h

+### Integrity check

+After a run is completed, the score obtained and the configuration file can be verified to ensure that it wasn't accidentially modified.

+$ ./io500 config-test-run.ini  --verify result.txt
+config-hash = 1065C0D
+score-hash  = C97CC873
+[OK] But this is an invalid run!

 ## Output

   - The benchmark will output a default set of information in the INI format to simplify parsing.
 When setting verbosity to 5, you will receive more information.